bitfocus/companion-module-middlethings-middlecontrol/companion/HELP.md

 ## Middle Control Companion Plugin

-Official plugin to remotely control the **Middle Control** software.
-Middle Control drives **Blackmagic and Sony cameras** and **DJI gimbals** (via Middle Things **APC-R / APC-R Mini / APC-R Mini Lite** hardware).
+Official plugin to remotely control the **Middle Control** camera control software.
+Middle Control drives **Blackmagic, Sony, Canon, Panasonic, Lumix, OBSBOT and Visca cameras**.
+You can also control **DJI gimbals** via Middle Things **APC-R / APC-R Mini / APC-R Mini Lite** hardware.
 Companion can run on the same computer as Middle Control, or on any computer on the same network.

 Instructions & ready-to-go Companion pages: https://www.middlethings.co/companion